kestra-io/docs/blogs/2020-12-07-airflow-bad-ugly.md

 :::

 ## Realtime baby !
-Airflow is not build with realtime in mind, the ui is a static, server side generated app.
+Airflow is not built with realtime in mind, the ui is a static, server side generated app.
 When using airflow UI you **will hit F5** or refresh all the time.
 You want to know if the dag is running, hit F5 is the only solution !
 Same for logs !

 ## Events based & API First